nickzoic/nick.zoic.org/art/conferences-2017/index.md

 I'll be running a tutorial *Getting Started with MicroPython*:

-    MicroPython is a Python3 for resource constrained systems, allowing you to develop software in a pleasant high-level language and run it on a cheap microcontroller.
+> MicroPython is a Python3 for resource constrained systems, allowing you to develop software in a pleasant high-level language and run it on a cheap microcontroller.
 We'll look at compiling MicroPython, flashing devices, and how to connecting to the REPL and filesystem.
 Then we'll get started on development of an example IoT application in Python (and optionally, look at extending MicroPython in C).

+I'll also be helping out with the Open Hardware [MiniConf](https://linux.conf.au/programme/miniconfs.html).

 MORE 2018
 =========